-High Falls Gorge is the Adirondacks' most breathtaking year-round 30 minute walk.
-Witness four majestic waterfalls cascading over rocks into a deep crevice carved a billion years ago, hike the nature trail, learn about all the natural wonders of the falls, mine for gemstones, grab a bite to eat at the River View Cafe, and peruse the gift shop.
+High Falls Gorge is the Adirondacks' most breathtaking, year-round, 30-minute walk.
+Witness four majestic waterfalls cascading over rocks into a deep crevice carved a billion years ago, learn about all the natural wonders of the falls, grab a bite to eat at the River View Café, and browse the gift shop.
 Just a short drive from Lake Placid and one mile from Whiteface Mountain Ski Resort, this is the perfect stop for half a day or half an hour.

 With sturdy bridges, glass floor walkways, and groomed paths and hiking trails, High Falls Gorge is accessible to all ages.
-A quarter mile round trip, wheelchair accessible path brings guests to the center of the falls, while a half mile round trip trail brings guests on foot to steel bridges and walkways for a closeup view of the falls.
-Anyone looking for a longer and more challenging hike can explore the nature trail.
-Don't miss out on High Falls Gorge in the winter; rent snowshoes or Yaktrax and set out on the walking and hiking trails to experience the spectacular ice formations.
-On weekends and holidays follow your hike with a campfire and marshmallow roasting.
+A quarter-mile round trip, wheelchair accessible path brings guests to the center of the falls, while a half-mile round-trip trail brings guests on foot to steel bridges and walkways for a close-up view of the falls.
+Don't miss out on High Falls Gorge in the winter; set out on the walking trail to experience spectacular ice formations with complimentary traction for your footware.
+On weekends and holidays follow your walk with a campfire and marshmallow toasting.

 Round out your trip to High Falls Gorge with a visit to the gift shop full of items that reflect the beauty and nature of High Falls Gorge and the Adirondacks.
-Regional books, locally made souvenirs, home decor, clothes, gear, and more!
+Find regional books, locally made souvenirs, home decor, clothes, gear, and more!

 Groups are welcome and special rates are available!
-Perfect for senior groups looking for a relaxing trip with accessible views of the falls, good food, and shopping.
+This spot is perfect for senior groups looking for a relaxing trip with accessible views of the falls, good food, and shopping.
 School groups and camps can travel back in time as they learn about the wonders of nature at High Falls Gorge.
 Rock strata, glaciers, volcanic upheaval, and the Adirondacks’ largest pothole!
-Kids love to head over to AuSable River Mining Company after checking out the falls where they can mine for gemstones and take home all the treasure they find!